What to pack for a city trip: The perfect city trip packing list!

 Tips for packing clothes: Quality instead of quantity

 Light packing means packing only the clothes you really need.
-Everything you want to pack “just for safety” stays at home.
-This is probably the part that many people fail to do.
+Everything you want to pack “just in case” stays at home.
+This is probably something that many people fail to do.

 We can only motivate you here to try it at least once.
 In fact, it’s quite liberating not to have tons of clothes with you and it also has many advantages.

-And be honest with yourself: How many clothes have you taken with you on holiday, only to take them home again, because you didn’t put them on once?
+And be honest with yourself: How many clothes have you taken with you on vacation, only to take them home again, without having worn them once?
 Yes, exactly!
 Quite a few.

 We always pack clothes for about a week, no matter if we travel for a week, a month or half a year.
 Everywhere in the world you will find either a laundry service, a laundromat for washing yourself or, in case of need, a sink.